Deploy templates (SharePoint Foundation 2010)

 Each WebTemp.xml file contains a collection of Template elements and Configuration subelements, which identify to the compiler all the site definition configurations that can be instantiated.
 The Configuration element defines, for example, a title, a description, the URL for the image displayed in the user interface (UI), and a display category that specifies the tab on which to display the template in the Template Selection section of the Create Site Collection page.

-In each Template element defined in the WebTemp file, the Name attribute must contain the same name that is assigned to the new folder.To avoid conflict with IDs already used in SharePoint Foundation 2010, use unique values greater than 10,000 for the ID attribute.
+Important In each Template element defined in the WebTemp file, the Name attribute must contain the same name that is assigned to the new folder.To avoid conflict with IDs already used in SharePoint Foundation 2010, use unique values greater than 10,000 for the ID attribute.

 The following example uses two Configuration elements in the WebTemp.xml file to define different site definition configurations for instantiating a site, one for a Research Collaboration site and the other for a Research Document Workspace site.
 This example uses only two configurations within a single site definition, but you can include multiple site definitions, each with multiple configurations, within a single WebTemp.xml file.
 Each site definition references a different site definition folder and its Onet.xml file.